jbossdemocentral/rhdm7-qlb-loan-demo/README.md

 You will be given examples of calling the rules as if using them from an application through the REST API that is exposed by the server.
 Furthermore, this demo provides a NodeJS client application written in AngularJS and PatternFly that showcases how web applications can consume decision services deployed on the Decision Server.

-A full walkthrough of this demo on an OpenShift environment is provided [here](docs/walkthrough/qlb-demo-walkthrough.adoc)
+A full walkthrough of this demo on an OpenShift environment is provided [here](docs/walkthrough/qlb-demo-walkthrough.adoc).

-There are three options for you to install this project: local, OpenShift and Docker
+There are three options for you to install this project: local, OpenShift and Docker.

 Software
 --------